akeren12/Audio-Pause-And-Repetition-Detection/README.md

 ---

+## 🧪 Sample Audio

+A sample audio file is included in the repository: data/M_0030_16y4m_1.wav

+---

 ## 📌 Overview
 This project is a real-time speech analysis system that detects:
 - ⏸️ Pause Segments (silent regions in speech)